 Considering the investments across Europe, the US is the biggest investor.
 The investors revealed that 56% of total projects are present in Europe and amalgamation of German, French, and British companies constitute for the same percentage of cross continent flow via borders.

 Multiple investors with presence in Europe have displayed a positive outlook to its future.
-Rajat Khare, the founder of Luxembourg-based investment firm, Boundary Holding said, “The environment in Europe is justifiably volatile.
+Rajat Khare(entrepreneur and investor), the founder of Luxembourg-based investment firm, Boundary Holding said, “The environment in Europe is justifiably volatile.
 This could bring an unprecedented amount of damage to the startups in Europe.
 At the same time, development initiatives could prove to be an opportunity for cities, countries, funds, and investors to invest in undervalued assets, and build spheres of unprecedented tech development.”

 However, some investors have displayed a degree of concern.
 Christophe Bavière, CEO of Idinvest Partners, expressed, “With Brexit, you are recreating borders in a market that is already perceived by (non-EU) foreigners as a complex one.”